WhoseWork/AWS_ip_addr_view/README.md

 ## Archtecture

-In order for the service to function and serve in the real world, it is necessary to properly configure the AWS provided WAF/API gateway (with Cognito authentication if necessary) and design the overall architecture with security in mind.
+In order for the service to function and serve in the real world,<br />
+it is necessary to properly configure the AWS provided WAF/API gateway (with Cognito authentication if necessary) and design the overall architecture with security in mind.<br />
 If you need an https session, you need to additionally build an environment for SSL processing on AWS (using ACM and ALB, for example).<br />

 ACM - AWS Certificate Manager<br />
 ALB - Application Load Balancer<br />